cp0153/DB2/ddl/create.md

 # Create bookstore DB
-CREATE DATABASE book_store;
+CREATE DATABASE bookdb;

-# Set the DB for the rest of the inserts
+# Use the bookstore DB for the rest of the inserts
-USE book_store;
+USE bookdb;

 # People table - Needs to go first!
 CREATE TABLE people (